jihung-chang/slack_message_sender/README.md

 # Slack Message Sender

 A simple Python utility to send messages to Slack channels.
+This project allows you to schedule messages to be sent at specific times through Slack.

+## Repository

+This project is hosted on GitHub: https://github.com/jihung-chang/slack_message_sender

 ## Quick Start